 From Orality to Writing

 It is often claimed that Chile was invented by a poet, in reference to La Araucana, which was partially published for the first time in 1569 in Madrid.
-The text describes the war between the Mapuche Indians and the conquistadors, the character of the indigenous inhabitants and the lush natural beauty that Ercilla y Zúñiga encountered.
+The text describes the war between the Mapuche Indians and the white conquerors, the character of the indigenous inhabitants and the lush natural beauty that Ercilla y Zúñiga encountered.

 Land of Poets